 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time at the confiscated property police auction wanting to buy either a flower arrangement with a lot of roses for your grandmother or a wall poster commemorating the first day of winter.
-Be on the lookout for infected paper cuts.
+Today, you are likely to spend a great deal of time wandering around the downtown area trying to buy either a green and yellow striped sweater vest or a Boston Red Sox baseball cap.
+Be on the lookout for deranged pelicans.

 Your Complete Scope